PaulaYaniz/Unit3/README.md

 | File organisation review (non-functional)         | Are all files organised?
 Folders, files, etc                                 | Check Pycharm folder and delete files that have not been used for the project.                             | On the project folder all files should have user-friendly names.
 All files are organised inside the folder.                        |
 | Unit Test: Integration: whole login program       | Check whole code                                                             | Run the program and enter all inputs that a user would put.                                                | The program will not crash and will make its functions.                                                                            |

+**Table 1:** Test plan- showing the test plan for my application.
+The description, expected output, and procedure for each test is also shown.

 ## System Diagram
+**Figure 1**
 ![image](https://user-images.githubusercontent.com/89135778/224166933-f0d52d3b-e9b8-408a-a755-780d8bb3ef46.png)**Figure 1:** System diagram of my project
 Fig.1 is the System Diagram.
 It shows the brand and type of the computer, with its specifications and the Operative System is has.
 The program runs in Python 3.8 and uses different codes (project_unit3.py, project_untit3.kv).
 Then, these codes connect with a database of sql files (p3_database.db).